Ranger-4297/TeenageClub/Pages/About/ModerationGuides.md

 ## Other information

+#### OI.
+1

 Server bans can be appealed a total of 1 time(s).
-If you're banned again, you are permanently banned and are unable to appeal.
-1st bans can be appealed [@ our ban appeals](https://forms.gle/YbeyooR41PZ6Ce3B8).
+On a second ban an appeal is denied.

+#### OI.
+2

+Any users with a server profile picture that breaks the [../ServerRules] will be muted untill they have changed or removed it.

 <br>